zesk/zesk/docs/command-configure.md

 - `no-map` - Do not apply the configuration mapping to the files prior to generating a new source file
 - `no-trim` - Each file is trimmed for whitespace and then catenated with a newline prior to catenation.
 This skips this step.

-### `subversion repo-url target-path`

-Check out and update `repo-url` to directory `target-path`.
-Authentication must be stored already or allow anonymous updates.

 ### `symlink symlink target`